nanvel/cipher-bt/docs/components.md

 ## Settings

-Settings can be passed to Cipher as arguments or in `.env` or using ENV variables.
+Pass settings to Cipher as arguments, or use `.env` file or environment variables.

 Available settings: `cache_root`, `log_level`.

-`cache_root`. `cache_root` contains path to the cache folder.
+**cache_root**: Contains the path to the cache folder.
 Default: `.cache`

-If there are a few directories with strategies, and we want to reuse one cache - we can specify the same cache_root for both.
+If you have multiple directories with strategies and want to reuse one cache, specify the same `cache_root` for both.